massivemadness/Squircle-CE/MIGRATION-GUIDE.md

            highlightDelimiters()
            // ...
       }
       editor.plugins(pluginSupplier)
       ```
-      You can enable/disable these settings in runtime by surrounding
+      You can enable/disable these settings by surrounding necessary
-      any method with `if (enabled) { ... }` operator:
+      methods with `if (enabled) { ... }` operator:
       ```kotlin
       val pluginSupplier = PluginSupplier.create {
           if (preferences.isLineNumbersEnabled) {